Britain should set the standard higher, not lower

 The better way forward would be to show the world that our military is expected to treat all humans with the highest level of respect.
 Let’s set the standard higher, not lower.

 Tom McNeil is Director of the Human Rights Act Campaign at the Labour Campaign for Human RightsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.